jpurma/Kataja/README.md

 # About current version

-The software is alpha and under intense development.
-Daily updates may break features, and generally are not made in order to publish new features, but to help express and maintain the daily progress with the code base.
+The software is alpha and under sporadic development.
+At this stage there are no actual releases, but the code from the master branch should run.
+Daily updates may break features here and there.

-# Running and installing on Mac OS X
+# Running and installing

-There are two ways for running Kataja in Mac OS X:

-1. As a Kataja.app -- recommended for everyday use, easier to install.
-2. Running as a python script.
-Necessary for Kataja development and makes plugin development much easier.
-Requires installation of Qt5, PyQt5, latest sip.
-Installing these has become easier recently.
-See instructions below.

-Both options can coexist on same system, though they may share user  preferences.

-## Option 1: download, install and run Kataja.app

-1. Download Kataja.dmg, double click to open it.
-2. Drag Kataja -application to your Applications-folder.
-3. Double click Kataja.app to launch it.

-Like any well-behaving Mac app, Kataja will on first run create a folder to `~/Library/Application Support/Kataja` and a preferences file in `~/Preferences/fi.purma.Kataja.plist`.
-The Application Support folder will include folder `plugins`, which is the easiest way to extend Kataja.

-## Option 2a: run with Python
+It is recommended to run Kataja as a Python script in virtualenv, directly from the source code.

+Kataja can be built and distributed as a standalone app for MacOS, Windows and Linux, but providing these will wait until the features are stable enough.

+## Downloading current version

+Either clone source code or download zip from https://github.com/jpurma/Kataja from green 'Clone or download' button.
+If you choose to download, expand zip somewhere.

+Kataja requires Python 3.6 or newer.
+Python distributions for various operating systems can be found at http://python.org

+## Preparing virtual environment, loading dependencies and running Kataja

 It is recommended to run Kataja in virtualenv, so that its dependencies can be kept separated from user and system files.

-First navigate to Kataja folder and create a folder for your virtual environment with virtualenv command:
+First navigate into Kataja-folder and create a folder for your virtual environment with virtualenv command:

     virtualenv venv

-Then activate the virtualenv.
+Then activate virtualenv.
 While virtualenv is active, 'python' refers to virtualenv's own python and all the libraries and dependancies will be installed into venv-folder.

     source venv/bin/activate